Skip to Content

 Smart contract

-Create the Contract File
+Understanding the Contract Structure

-Create a new file at packages/hardhat/contracts/DirectGrants.sol.
+Create a new file at packages/hardhat/contracts/strategies/DirectGrants.sol following the Pool-based architecture:

 Deploying the contract